 The best spot?

 Best spot to hit?
 We think so.
 It's an honor to hit third for your team.
-Usually, it's where your best all around hitter should be slotted.
+Usually, it's where your best all around hitter will be slotted.
 You need a batter that is known for getting on base, having the best batting average, power, and the ability to drive in runs.
-Quite often, this spot comes up with two outs in the inning, so it is crucial the 3 batter knows how to clutch hit and drive in key runs.
-Tigers' first baseman and Triple Crown award winner Miguel Cabrera has hit third for most of his career.
-Some other notable players to bat third include Mookie Betts, Jose Bautista, Albert Pujols, Babe Ruth, Willie Mays, Mickey Mantle, and Hank Aaron.
+Quite often, this spot comes up with two outs in the inning, so it is crucial the 3 batter knows how to hit in the clutch and drive in key runs.
+Tigers' first baseman and Triple Crown award winner Miguel Cabrera hit third for most of his career and he's just one of many greats to do so.
+Some other notable players to bat third include Albert Pujols, Aaron Judge, Babe Ruth, Willie Mays, Mickey Mantle, Hank Aaron, and Barry Bonds.

 Batting 4th…